magomimmo/modern-cljs/doc/tutorial-11.md

 # Tutorial 10 - Introducing Ajax

-In the [last tutorial][1] we were happy enough with the reached results in terms of [separation of concerns][2], functional programming style and elimination of any direct use of CLJS/JS interop.
+In the [lastest tutorial][1] we were happy enough with the reached results in terms of [separation of concerns][2], functional programming style and elimination of any direct use of CLJS/JS interop.